14th Installment: Mike Kirst and Jerry Brown: Act 1

 - EdSource’s glossary for further Proposition 13 explanation: https://edsource.org/glossary/proposition-13

 - The full title of this report is The California Way: The Golden State’s Quest to Build an Equitable and Excellent Education System.
 This report can be found online at

 - From the “About the Book” preface for Frederick Wirt and Michael Kirst, The Political Web of American Schools (Little, Brown, and Company), 1972.

-- From the “About the Book” preface for Michael Kirst and Frederick Wirt, The Political Dynamics of American Education, Fourth Edition (McCutchan Press), 2009.
+- From the “About the Book” preface for Kirst, M.W. & Wirt, F. The Political Dynamics of American Education, (Fourth Edition): McCutchan Press.